Skip to main content

 What is Trucking Authority?

 Like many words in the trucking industry, motor carrier authority is used interchangeably with many other terms like; trucking authority, MC authority, DOT authority, MC Number, and USDOT Number.
-Most of the time, these terms are referring to the same thing.
+Most of the time, these terms refer to the same thing.

 So, What is Operating Authority?